American Dervish: Background

-Author Ayad Akthar was raised in the Brookfield suburb of Milwaukee like his main character Hayat.
+Author Ayad Akthar was raised in Brookfield, a suburb of Milwaukee, like his main character Hayat.
 As an adult, he often wondered how the lives of the women he had known in his childhood were affected by their faith.
 He decided to explore the idea through the novel: "My sense of the polarities at play for the Muslim women I saw in my childhood is a good part of what makes up the central story of American Dervish.
 In it, the brilliant and beautiful Mina Ali emigrates to America to rebuild her life after a terrible marriage and ugly divorce back in Pakistan.
-In America, living with her best friend’s family, she transforms the lives of all she encounters.
-She is imbued with a spiritual force, the book’s most powerful and inspiring agent of change.
+In America, living with her best friend's family, she transforms the lives of all she encounters.
+She is imbued with a spiritual force, the book's most powerful and inspiring agent of change.
 And yet she is a paradox: deeply devout, bound by her tradition, subject—in tragic ways—to a patriarchal order with which she struggles.
 In my novel, this is an unresolved tension, and one that I believe reflects a much larger picture, and one in which not only Muslims find themselves today."
 Inspired by authors like Herman Melville and Toni Morrison who use biblical references in their novels, he included passages from the Quran in his text.
 Akhtar finished the novel in 2010 and sent it to various publishing companies.
 Little, Brown and Company bought the manuscript for a six-figure sum the day after they received it.